Blog Post December 5, 2025 | 15 minute read

 • Size distributions follow patterns you can model and predict

+With advanced analytics platforms, you can analyze these attribute correlations to forecast demand at granular levels.
 Instead of predicting that "winter jackets will sell well," you can predict that medium-sized navy wool coats will outperform large black polyester ones in specific markets.
+That level of granularity completely changes inventory planning and product development decisions.

 Channel-specific content performance measurement